"Oh, that's the spot, Doc!"

 Trigger points are areas of tenderness in a muscle.
 Trigger point therapy incorporates applied pressure to these painful, sensitive spots in order to alleviate their pain and dysfunction as well as pain in other areas of the body.
 Sometimes massage and trigger point therapy are applied together.
 Theoretically, active trigger points bring about muscle pain which transfers pain and tenderness to other areas of the body when pressed.
 Latent trigger points are those that don't have pain unless pressed, but they are presumed to bring about joint stiffness and decreased ranges of motion as we age.

 By including trigger point therapy, the doctor or therapist presses on these painful points to relax the muscle and tissues affected.
-Even as the application of pressure on a trigger point might cause your pain to become more noticeable, it has the strange effect of feeling good at the same time.
+Even as the application of pressure on a trigger point might cause your pain to become more noticeable, it has the odd effect of feeling good at the same time.
 You will find that trigger point therapy in connection with your chiropractic Cox Technic treatment does wonders to move you toward pain relief.